Our Founders

 Founder Moneka Smith

-Moneka Smith is one of the two visionary Founders of Kappa Epsilon Psi Military Sorority, Inc., a military Greek lettered organization that prides itself on sisterhood and was founded to unite, honor, and mentor female veterans.
+Moneka Smith is one of the two visionary Founders of Kappa Epsilon Psi Military Sorority, Inc., a military Greek lettered organization that prides itself on sisterhood and was founded to honor, unite, and mentor female veterans.
 A native of Atlanta, Georgia, Founder Smith is currently pursuing a bachelor's degree in Information Technology, reflecting her commitment to self-improvement, continuous learning, and innovation.

 Founder Smith honorably served and retired after 20+ years in the United States Army, across both active and reserve components.
 Her military career spanned the specialties of 51B (Carpentry and Masonry), 42A (Human Resources), 92Y (Unit Supply), and she earned an “8” Instructor Identifier as a Logistics Instructor, training soldiers in supply and logistical procedures.